 From: Four-Letter Words

 Readings from this book by Chad Pelley consist of short stories focussing on a single four letter word: love, hate, lust, and loss.
-In this story a man meets a tormented boy at a lighthouse.
+In this story, a boy comes of age in Newfoundland and develops a relationship with an older man as his home life falls apart.

 Chad Pelley’s fiction has been recognized by more than a dozen literary awards.
 His debut novel, Away from Everywhere, was a Coles bestseller, won the NLAC’s CBC Emerging Artist award, and was shortlisted for both the ReLit and CAA Emerging Writer awards, and a film adaptation starring Jason Priestley and Shawn Doyle was filmed in 2015.
 His second novel, Every Little Thing, was shortlisted for the ReLit Award, and Canada Reads winner Lisa Moore called it “Stylistically fresh and can’t-put-it-down compelling.”
 He has appeared alongside acclaimed authors at festivals such as IFOA,Vancouver Writers’ Festival, and Writers at Woody Point.
 His short fiction has won several awards, and has been published in anthologies, textbooks, and journals.
 He’s taught creative writing at Memorial University, founded Salty Ink.com, and has written for Quill & Quire, The National Post, Globe and Mail, the Telegraph-Journal, and Atlantic Books Today.
 He is currently the founding editor of The Overcast: Newfoundland’s Alternative Newspaper.